 If merchants have the need to manually enter card information into an e-commerce site on behalf of the customer, entries must be made through an approved secure channel.
 This may include a dedicated PCI workstation or at a regular workstation connected with the approved point-to-point-encryption (P2PE), secure reading and exchange of data (SRED) key.
-Contact the Office of the Treasurer - Merchant Services for more information.
+Contact the Merchant Services team for more information.

 E-Commerce Website Requirements

 In order to comply with Visa and MasterCard regulations, certain terms and conditions must be presented on university websites and/or mobile apps.
 These include:

 - Name of business unit listed on your merchant ID or payment processing account

 - Contact information such as mailing address, phone number and/or email address

 - Clear and prominent display of the merchant outlet’s country of operation, appearing:

 - On the same screen view as the checkout screen that presents the final transaction amount

 - Within the sequence of webpages the cardholder will access during the checkout process